Celebrating Manta Day

 Because the more we know the more we care and understand so the better we can protect.

-Btw you can spot them in south Maldives that includes waters around Maamutaa island but the season here is not so well known yet.
-We are still figuring out what the best time to see them around.
+Btw you can spot them in different parts of Maldives, in some places like southern part researchers and associations are still figuring out what the best time to see them around.
 But in the North of Maldives, in the famous Hanifaru Bay it is June to November!!!!
 The fantastic team from Maldivian Manta Project is studying them there!

 - Manta rays have a huge mouth!
 Raaaaaaght !
 Just kidding: they eat tiny things by filtration and gasping: plankton is their fav food!